ginobilinie/infantSeg/README.md

 a. evalCaffeModels4MedImg.py: this is the code to evaluate a whole 3d image on the trained DL models for the patients.

-b. readMedImg4CaffeCropNie.py: this is the code to extract 3d patches from a medical image (mri/ct and so on) for patients.
+b. readMedImg4CaffeCropNie.py: this is the code to extract 3d patches from a medical image (mri/ct and so on) for patients. </br>
 Note, I am not that sure if this contains error or not (I wrote too many versions, I donot remember which version it is), if it contains, please let me know by QQ.

-c. readMedImg4CaffeCropNie4SingleS.py: implement the crop patches function, and this one is much better than readMedImg4CaffeCropNie.py, so I suggest you use this one.
+c. readMedImg4CaffeCropNie4SingleS.py: implement the crop patches function. </br>
+And this one is much better than readMedImg4CaffeCropNie.py, so I suggest you use this one.

-d. evalCaffeModel4ImgNie.py: this is the code to evaluate a whole 3d image on the trained DL models for the patients (suggested using this one).
+d. evalCaffeModel4ImgNie.py: this is the code to evaluate a whole 3d image on the trained DL models for the patients (suggested using this one).</br>
 And if you want to read the intermedia layer's output, you can specify it by "temppremat = mynet.blobs['layername'].data[0]".

-e. transData.py: this is written to transpose (permute in matlab) the dimension order of the h5 (hdf5 in matlab).
+e. transData.py: this is written to transpose (permute in matlab) the dimension order of the h5 (hdf5 in matlab). </br>
 Actually, you can also check the hdf5 format data if the label and feature match or not...

 f. transImage.py: this is written to transpose (permute in matlab) the dimension order of a medical image.